The Best Career Objective for Freshers

 Teacher : Seeking the post of a professional Teacher.
 Strong ability to motivate young minds and impart education in modern ways.
 Excellent academic background combined with good communication skills.

-HR: Looking to obtain the position of an HR Executive with a company that allows me to use as well as develop my communication, negotiation, and problem solving skills to carry out duties in areas such as recruitment, policy implementation, and employee relations.
+HR: Looking to obtain the position of an HR Executive jobs with a company that allows me to use as well as develop my communication, negotiation, and problem solving skills to carry out duties in areas such as recruitment, policy implementation, and employee relations.

 Lawyer: Confident, committed, and smart individual, looking to pursue a career as a lawyer in a law firm that offers me good practical experience and helps me enhance my negotiation and communication skills.